Market research 101: Avatar interviews

 Then once you’ve pinpointed who you want to help, it’s important to talk to a couple of them before you start creating content or even products and packages for them; get a feel of what they’re struggling with and what they’re looking for, instead of assuming you’ve got a great offering and people will just line up to pay for it.
 Click to watch the video on what’s an avatar and why you need one.

-Don’t go interviewing any stay at home mom.
+Don’t go interviewing any stay-at-home mom.
 A SAHM with teenage kids and a husband able to provide well for his family, who started a business because she’s bored and wants more fulfilment out of life - they could end up buying your product, but they’re not your avatar.

-You will end up with completely different results if you try interviewing people who are not your intended avatar.
+You will end up with completely different results if you interview people who are not your intended avatar.
 If that’s the intention (maybe you don’t know which target audience to pick?), be aware you won’t really be able to use aggregated results unless you interview a couple of people with very similar characteristics.

 Once you’ve decided on who you want to interview, a couple of things could hold you back: